Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + A. Work alongside the Chapter President to plan and preside over weekly Executive Board meetings.

 + B. Plan and execute chair meetings with each chair position.
-Serves as a liaison to the Executive Board from the chairs.
+Serve as a liaison to the Executive Board from the chairs.

 + C. Oversee and assist various chair positions as assigned by the Executive Board.
 In the absence of a specifically assigned chair, the Vice President will assume the role.